LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W04-D1-Loops.md

 ## Announcements

-- I got behind on grading while I was sick.
-  - I'll get lab 2 graded on Friday.
-  - I'll start grading lab 3 on Saturday (the production version is due tomorrow (Thursday).
-  - I'll go back and grade late submissions and re-submissions as soon as I get caught up.

 - New alternative for code review for lab 3.
-Did anyone try it?
+If your lab partner didn't post a beta version for you to review, you can review this instead.
   - I'll make one for lab 4.

-- Quiz questions 1 and 4 fixed, extra attempt added, extension to Thursday night.
-- We will finish covering repetition (loops) on Monday.
-  - Due dates for beta versions, code reviews, and the production version are pushed out by one week.

 - Midterm next Wednesday.
   - Review lecture notes
   - Practice midterm.